elastic/examples/ELK_usfec/README.md

 - Kibana 4.1.0

 ### Installation & Setup
-* Follow the [Installation & Setup Guide](https://github.com/elastic/examples/blob/master/Installation%20and%20Setup.md) to install and test the ELK stack (*you can skip this step if you already have a working installation of the ELK stack*)
+* Follow the [Installation & Setup Guide](https://github.com/elastic/examples/blob/master/Installation%20and%20Setup.md) to install and test the Elastic Stack (*you can skip this step if you already have a working installation of the Elastic Stack*)

 * Run Elasticsearch & Kibana
   ```shell